 About the author

 Kim Lovegrove RML FAIB is a general counsel at Lovegrove and Cotton lawyers.
-He is a law reform adviser having been deployed in an advisory capacity in Japan, Australia, India and China.
+He is Senior Consultant to the World Bank and a law reform adviser having been deployed in an advisory capacity in Japan, Australia, India and China.
 He is a past conjoint professor in building regulation and certification.
 He is the Ethiopian Honorary Consul to the Australian State of Victoria.